-So, I think on the tariffs, I think we talked about the quarterly impact is about \$2 million.
-That's the gross impact.
-And we work very hard to offset that with mitigations through surcharges or price increases.
-And in some cases, we actually even bought some inventory in advance to avoid that impact.
-So, that's the Q3 impact.
-And I think that we're going to have something similar going into 2019, but we're still working on that.
+So, I think in a tariff, I think we talked about the quarterly impacts about \$2 million and we - that's the gross impact and we worked very hard to offset that with mitigations through surcharges or price increases or - and in some cases, we actually even bought some inventory in advance to avoid that impact.
+So, that's the Q3 impact and I think that we're going to have something similar going into 2019, but we're still working on that.

-In terms of the lower-margin projects, we definitely have been operating throughout the year with some assumptions on margins and where they would be.
-We did have a chance to look at those projects in the third quarter, and we probably had about - we had a discrete item, as we always do, of about a net \$10 million in the quarter and just related to improving the estimates on the costs on filling that contract.

-So, all those things kind of impacted the Q, and of course that impacts the full year.
+In terms of the lower margin projects, I mean, we definitely have been operating throughout the year with some assumptions on margins and where they would be.
+We did have a chance to look at those projects in the third quarter and probably had about - we had a discrete item as we always do, of about a net of about \$10 million in the quarter.
+And just related to improving the estimates on the cost on filling that contract.
+So, all those things kind of impacted the Q and of course, that impacts the full-year.